 - 1. The fire appliance must be driven by a member of the Peaceful Bay Bush Fire Brigade with a minimum MR license. - 2.
 The driver of the vehicle is responsible for all aspects relating to and preparation of the tow and is subject to all conditions set out by the Department of Main Roads. - 3.
 The towing permit is kept within the fire appliance. - 4.
 Approval must be obtained from the following personnel prior to each tow; - a.
 Peaceful Bay Fire Control Officer and - b.
 Chief Bush Fire Control Officer and / or Community Emergency Services Manager. - 5.
 Tingledale and Nornalup Bush Fire Brigades are to be contacted to allow them to arrange adequate coverage for the Peaceful Bay Bush fire gazetted area. - 6.
-The approved fire appliance is only to be used to transport the sea rescue vessel "Irwin" in emergency or training or maintenance situations within the operating boundaries of Albany and Windy Harbour. - 7.
+The approved fire appliance is only to be used to transport the sea rescue vessel "Irwin" in emergency or training or maintenance situations within the operating boundaries of the City of Albany municipal boundary to the east and Windy Harbour to the west. - 7.
 In the event that the Peaceful Bay Isuzu 2.4 fire appliance has been used to transport the sea rescue vessel "Irwin" and a major fire incident occurs the fire appliance will be required to return to Denmark, even if the vessel "Irwin" has not returned to port.